 Here are two directions we see this trend going:

-In Board #1 we are focusing on abstract designs.
+In this first option we see the trend going in a more abstract manner.
 It’s all about softness and movement, abstract textures and oversized motifs.

-With Board #3 we are going to look at how stripes, plaids, and geometrics can be layered or woven to create more sophisticated designs.
+In this second option we show how this trend can be taken in a bolder, graphic direction.
+Stripes, plaids, and geometrics can be layered or woven to create more sophisticated designs.

-We’ve created the trend boards.
-What comes next?
-Our next step is to figure out how to interpret this trend in my artistic style and in a way that will resonate with my customer.
+The next step is to figure out how to interpret this trend in your artistic style and in a way that will resonate with your customer.
 Most of our studio clients and buyers are in the activewear market, which is why I chose this market.
 However, it is not the only market.
 The sky’s the limit!
 This trend could have been applied to men’s fashion, home, childrens, etc. The list goes on and on…

-To start the process, a good idea is to begin by looking through your own photographs for inspiration.
+Start the design process by looking through your own photographs or sketches for inspiration.
 That’s what I did and it was very helpful.
-I found this daffodil picture that I had taken that spring when Ruth and I were playing in the backyard.
+I found this daffodil picture that I had taken while Ruth and I were playing in the backyard.
 I wanted to develop something large scale and dramatic, so I enlarged the image and began playing with various overlays and filters.

-I really liked the look that I was working with, but felt it was a little too elegant for the activewear market.
+I really liked the look that I created in the bottom left concept, but felt it was a little too elegant for the activewear market.
 I decided to correct that by simplifying the amount of colors to make it bolder and more abstract.
 The final result retained the essence of the layered trend, while being updated and better suited for my customers.